something we talk about every day here” said Managing Director John D’Angelillo

 hope it’s a message that he’ll carry with him to Parliament.”

-visit Lord Whitby also gave a speech the entire Bauromat staff emphasising the
+visit Lord Whitby also gave a speech to the entire Bauromat staff emphasising the

 importance of manufacturing to the British economy and discussing how companies

-like Bauromat are at the forefront of new technologies.
+like Bauromat is at the forefront of new technologies.